drewstrella/drewstrella/README.md

 USF Graduate Student with a degree in Physics Currently working on my Masters in Engineering

-Experience in
--Python
--CAD
+I have experience with Python, particularly in Data Science

-- 🌱 I am seeking an entry level coding job.
+- 🌱 I am seeking to begin my career in Data Science

 I was first introduced to coding through my Physics Degree where I took courses focused on Python for computation, analysis, and visualization to prepare students for research environments.
 I also used Python in my coursework and labratory experience.